atsetilam/astarte/doc/pages/user/015-astarte_dashboard.md

   whether the device is currently connected or disconnected, or if it was never connected.
-From this section you can also momentarily **Inhibit credentials** for the device, preventing it to obtain access to Astarte; or you can directly **Wipe credential secret** of the device, a permanent action which will require to register the device again to have a new Credential Secret.
+From this section you can also momentarily **Inhibit credentials** for the device, preventing it to obtain access to Astarte; or you can directly **Wipe credential secret** of the device, a permanent action which will require a new device registration to get a new Credential Secret.
 - **Aliases**: where you can manage custom aliases for the device.
 Note that setting a `name` alias will provide a name for the device.
 - **Attributes**: a dedicated section to attach arbitrary info to the device, in a key-value form.
 - **Groups**: where you can review and manage the Groups the device belongs to.
 - **Interfaces**: a list of all currently and previously used interfaces.
-Clicking on an interface's name will load a dedicated page to review data exchanged by the device through that interface.
+Clicking on an interface name will load a dedicated page to review data exchanged by the device through that interface.
 - **Stats**: a rundown on exchanged data via different interfaces.
 Here you can review, in both visual and numeric form, the quantity of bytes and messages the device is exchanging over each